Cats and the Internet: Oh Long Johnson

-This unnamed cat, first seen in a video shown on America's Funniest Home Videos, became famous for its growling resembling human speech.
-In the video, one cat makes aggressive noises at another, its vocalizations resembling "human-like gibberish".
-The video first appeared on the Internet in 2006 during a compilation video on YouTube featuring cats producing human-like sounds, and other standalone videos were later uploaded.
+This unnamed cat was featured in the first place-winning video "Cat's Got a Tongue" from Season 10, Episode 20 of America's Funniest Home Videos.
+In the video, the cat makes aggressive noises at another.
+The noises sound like human words and phrases such as "Oh my dog", "Oh Long John", "Oh Long Johnson", "Oh Don piano", "Why I eyes ya", "All the live long day", and "Oh that long long Johnson". " The video first appeared on the Internet in 2006 during a compilation video on YouTube featuring cats producing human-like sounds, and other standalone videos were later uploaded.
 The full clip shows a second, younger-looking cat in the room.

 By 2012, the video of the cat had been viewed 6.5 million times.
-For a while it was a craze.
 The clip was included in the 2019 Cat Video Fest which was held at the Vancity Theatre in Vancouver on April 20.
 There were to be five consecutive screenings of the videos.

-The video was referenced in the South Park episode "Faith Hilling", where Johnson's speech pattern ended up causing several deaths related to "Oh Long Johnsoning".
+The video was referenced in the South Park episode "Faith Hilling".